WHaverals/IntroDH-Fall2024/_modules/week-11.md

 ---
-title: Week 11 - Python for the Curious
+title: Week 11 - Guest Lecture & Python for the Curious
 ---

+In the first session this week, we welcome a guest discussion led by Paavo Van der Eecken (University of Antwerp), a visiting Fulbright scholar working in Digital Humanities.
+Paavo’s research focuses on the annotation of age, race, class, and gender in the illustrations of historical children’s literature.
+His talk will provide insights into how data-driven approaches intersect with the study of visual and cultural representation.

-This week, we will look at the role of coding in the humanities with a gentle introduction to Python, a programming language as approachable as it is powerful.
-Our two sessions will provide a panoramic view of Python's syntax and its practical applications in Humanities research.
-Through hands-on exercises, we'll learn to appreciate the role of code in analyzing texts, visualizing data, and perhaps most importantly, in sharpening our critical thinking about coding literacy.
+The second session will explore the role of coding in the humanities with a gentle introduction to Python, a programming language as approachable as it is powerful.
+Our session will provide a panoramic view of Python's syntax and its practical applications in Humanities research.
 Ultimately, the goal of this week is to get a taste of programming in Python, with fear being an exception that is not allowed to interrupt the process.

 Or, stated in a Pythonic way: